 Economic factors.
 The general outlook for Bow's economy seems to be stable.
-Based on New Hampshire Office of Employment Security estimates, Bow's population has increased by 4% since the 2010 census and by 9% since the 2000 census.
+Based on New Hampshire Office of Employment Security estimates, Bow's population has increased by 9% since the 2010 census and by 15% since the 2000 census.
 The median household income in Bow has long been considerably greater than state and national averages.
-While the unemployment rate for Bow has increased from 2.0% to 6.6% during the past year, it still compares very favorably with state and national rates of 9.2% and 11.1%, respectively.
+While the unemployment rate for Bow has decreased from 6.6% to 1.3% during the past year, it still compares very favorably with state and national rates of 2.7% and 3.9%, respectively.
 More importantly, there continues to be a slight increase in building permits and new vehicle registrations.
 The Bow Business Development Commission continues to work toward attracting new businesses.
 Feasibility studies of water and sewer system expansions in the business districts, suggest continued industrial and commercial growth, which Bow has started recently enjoying and which is so important to increasing the tax base and to providing diverse employment opportunities.
 Of course Bow's economy is influenced by national and state economic conditions which have been uncertain this past year and may continue into the near future.